SongBaiHust/Sparse-Contextual-Activation/README.md

 # Sparse Contextual Activation for Efficient Visual Re-ranking
 The matlab implementation of Sparse Contextual Activation (SCA) published in IEEE Transactions on Image Processing (TIP) 2016.
 SCA is a very efficient and effective re-ranking algorithm for unsupervised object retrieval.
 ## Usage
-In the demo code, simply replace "d" with your own input distance matrix.
+In the demo code, simply replace "d" with your own input distance matrix, and specify a proper value for k1 and k2.
 ## Citation
 Please cite this paper if it helps your research:
 ```